nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Transferring data to another computer
 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Campus Companion home folder.
+**A**: Install the app in the other computer.
+With Campus Companion closed on your new computer, overwrite the newly created campuscompanion.json with the campuscompanion.json from your previous computer.
+After that, when you relaunch the application, you should see the new data.

 [Scroll back to Table of Contents](#table-of-contents)